Charlie Barker (footballer): Wealdstone (second loan)

 On the same day Barker was recalled from Hemel Hempstead Town, he made the switch back to Wealdstone until 1 January 2023.
 On 3 January 2023, the loan was extended until the end of the 2022–23 season.

+Wealdstone

+On 30 June 2023, Barker joined Wealdstone on a permanent contract following the expiry of his deal at Charlton Athletic.
+On 25 November 2023, he scored his first goal for the club, heading in a 98th minute winner in a 3–2 victory over local rivals Barnet.

+Crawley Town

+On 24 June 2024, Barker signed for newly promoted League One club Crawley Town for an undisclosed fee, signing a three-year deal.
+He scored his first goal for Crawley in an EFL Trophy tie against Brighton & Hove Albion U21s on 20 August 2024.
+Despite the 2024–25 season ending in disappointment with relegation, Barker was named Crawley Town Player of the Season.

 Personal life

 He is the son of former professional footballer and manager Richie Barker.